zanuka/leaderport-core-ui/SETUP_BACKEND.md

    - Create an IAM role for ElastiCache access
    - Set up security groups to allow inbound traffic on port 6379

-4. Deploy the VueValkyrie backend:
+4. Deploy the Valkran backend:
-   - Clone the VueValkyrie backend repository
+   - Clone the Valkran backend repository
    - Update configuration with your ElastiCache endpoint
    - Deploy to AWS (e.g., using Elastic Beanstalk or ECS)

 ### Option 2: AWS with Valkey on EC2 with Graviton Processors

 AWS Graviton processors offer excellent price performance for cloud workloads.
-Here's how to set up VueValkyrie using AWS EC2 instances powered by Graviton:
+Here's how to set up Valkran using AWS EC2 instances powered by Graviton:

 1. Sign in to the AWS Management Console:
    - Go to [aws.amazon.com](https://aws.amazon.com) and log in to your account.